-Members 53 are obligated to designate a settling bank to effect daily money settlement on their behalf.
 Members may designate a settling bank of their own choosing (and NSCC does not intervene in that relationship), provided the bank meets certain financial and operational criteria, is a Federal Reserve member, and agrees to settle through use of NSS.
 Entities that act as such and that are not otherwise NSCC Members (and thus subject to ongoing financial reporting requirements and surveillance review) are required to be "Settling Bank Only Members" and agree to abide by the requirements applicable to that class of membership; this includes timely adherence to daily settlement protocols.
 The settling bank may or may not have a credit relationship with the Member - it is not expected or required to guarantee the obligations of the Member or to advance funds on the Member's behalf.
 54 If a settling bank does not settle on behalf of one or more Members, each of those Members nevertheless remains obligated to pay its net settlement obligation in central bank money by the Fedwire system.
 A settling bank may not refuse to settle for itself.